-Minimum amount for purchase/redemption/switches
+Minimum amount for purchase/redemption/switches.

 .
-Minimum amount for purchase/switch-ins

-For Lump sum Investments
+Minimum amount for purchase/switch-ins For Lump sum Investments

 Minimum Investment Amount Additional Investment: Rs.
-5,000/- per application and in multiples of Re.
+5,000/- and in multiples of Re.
 1/- thereafter.
-Minimum application amount is applicable for switch-ins as well. multiples of Re.
+Minimum application amount is applicable for switch-ins as well.
+Rs.
+1,000/- and in multiples of Re.
 1/- thereafter.